AntonRiab/ngx_pgcopy/README.md

 - [ngx_postgres](https://github.com/FRiCKLE/ngx_postgres)
 It does not work in one location with ngx_postgres because ngx_postgres discarding request body.

-Do not to use Content handler in script modules with ngx_pgcopy is incorrect.
+Do not to use Content handler in script modules with ngx_pgcopy.
 Because they will can't act on ngx_pgcopy in that stage.

 License
 ======